Picture – Championship Line-up in April 2018 for Westfield FC

 2019-20 saw Tony's team again keep up the pressure at the top of the table, and were lying in a playoff position before the season was curtailed by Covid-19 cancellations, leading to the whole Isthmian League being declared null and void with 28 out of 38 league games played.
 By that time, the manager had decided to look for a new challenge and unfortunately many of our long-standing players took the same decision.
 It was a disappointing end to a great few years.

-Into the fray for season 2020-21 steps new manager Simon Lane, who has the not inconsiderable task of building a team almost from scratch, and we wish him well in trying to sustain our previous good record at this level.
+Into the fray for season 2020-21 stepped new manager Simon Lane, who had the not inconsiderable task of building a team almost from scratch, and his young team began to build some momentum, but with only 5 league and 2 cup games, the season was again curtailed in November.